Read Our Latest Blog Post

 Day 3 - Ulvik to Bergen

-Travel alongside beautiful Hardangerfjord, famous for its many fruit orchards, before reaching Bergen.
-Lunch at local restaurant.
-Tour of Bergen including the popular Fish and Flower Market, Bryggen Harbour, the old Hanseatic Quarter and a trip on the funicular railway to the summit of Mount Fløyen for a view of the city and fjords.
+Scenic journey alongside beautiful Hardangerfjord, famous for its many fruit orchards.
+Travel via the towns of Oystese and Norheimsund, arriving in Bergen around midday.
+Lunch at a local restaurant.
+Afternoon 2-hour tour of Bergen including the popular Fish and Flower Market, Bryggen Harbour, the old Hanseatic Quarter and a trip on the funicular railway to the summit of Mount Fløyen for a view of the city and fjords.
 Your hotel is centrally located next to the old Bryggen harbour and close to the pedestrian shopping streets.

 1 night BERGEN - First Hotel Marin (B, L)